thatmlopsguy/thatmlopsguy/README.md

 multi-agent AI systems.
 Leveraging Generative AI tools such as **Claude Code** to accelerate development, automate infrastructure, and improve engineering productivity.

-A strong believer in GitOps and platform engineering, I work extensively with **ArgoCD** and **Backstage** to empower developer self-service and streamline day-to-day operations.
+A strong believer in GitOps and platform engineering, passionate about creating seamless developer experiences through modern platforms to empower developer self-service and streamline day-to-day operations.
 I focus on cloud-native ecosystems, particularly around **Kubernetes**, observability, and cross-account infrastructure management, designing highly automated, secure, and scalable platforms that let development teams concentrate on their core product.

 You can find more information about me on my personal site at [thatmlopsguy.github.io](https://thatmlopsguy.github.io).